Best Cheap Health Insurance in Oklahoma (2025)

 Methodology

-Oklahoma health insurance rate data for 2024 is from the Centers for Medicare & Medicaid Services (CMS) website.
+Oklahoma health insurance rate data for 2025 is from the Centers for Medicare & Medicaid Services (CMS) website.
 ValuePenguin used the CMS public use files (PUFs) to find average rates for different plan tiers and counties.
-Only plans and insurance companies for which county-level data was included in the CMS Crosswalk file were used in our analysis.
+Only plans and insurance companies for which county-level data were included in the CMS Crosswalk file were used in our analysis.

 Rates are for a 40-year-old with a Silver plan, unless otherwise noted.
 Other sources include S&P Global Capital IQ, NAIC (National Association of Insurance Commissioners) and the Oklahoma Health Care Authority.